zazuko/knowledge-graph-forum/README.md

 ## Save the date: September 8, 2020

+__Update__: As many of you probably imagined it will not happen this year.
+The building where we planned the event is not available for any events this year, a decision that was taken after we set the date.
+An online-only event is not an option for us.

+We hope to restart in 2021!

-The 2020 edition of the Knowledge Graph Forum will take place on September 8 2020 (Tuesday).
-It will take place in Zurich, Switzerland at the _Oracle Smart Innovation Center_.
+~~The 2020 edition of the Knowledge Graph Forum will take place on September 8 2020 (Tuesday).
+It will take place in Zurich, Switzerland.~~

-A call for presentations and more information about the event will be announced here shortly.
+~~A call for presentations and more information about the event will be announced here shortly.~~

 ## Presentations 2019